Here is a look at the life of David Petraeus, former director of the Central Intelligence Agency (CIA).

 February 2007-September 2008 - Commander of all coalition forces in Iraq.

-October 6, 2009 - Announces that he was diagnosed in February with early stage prostate cancer and underwent two months of radiation treatment at Walter Reed Army Medical Center in Washington, DC.
+October 6, 2009 - Announces that he was diagnosed with early-stage prostate cancer and underwent two months of radiation treatment.

 June 15, 2010 - Becomes “a little lightheaded” and faints while testifying at a Senate Armed Services Committee hearing.

-June 30, 2011 - Unanimously confirmed by the U.S. Senate as the next director of the Central Intelligence Agency.
+June 30, 2011 - Unanimously confirmed by the US Senate as the next director of the CIA.

 August 31, 2011 - Retires from the Army.

-September 6, 2011 - Petraeus is sworn in as the new director of the Central Intelligence Agency.
+September 6, 2011 - Petraeus is sworn in as the new director of the CIA.

-March 27, 2013 - Publicly apologizes for his extramarital affair during a speech at the University of Southern California to honor the military.
+March 27, 2013 - Publicly apologizes for his extramarital affair during a speech at the University of Southern California.

 May 30, 2013 - It is announced that Petraeus has joined private equity firm KKR as the chairman of a new global institute.